 Chicken fingers.
-To most they are the ubiquitous food of children.
-Pre-formed bits o’chicken squished together in to an oblong shape and fried.
+To most, they are the ubiquitous food of children.
+Pre-formed bits of chicken squished together into an oblong shape and fried.
 Not to me.
 You see, I grew up in the South.

-In the South we love chicken fingers made of strips of real chicken breast that is then hand breaded and fried to a golden brown.
+In the South, we love chicken fingers made of strips of real chicken breast that is hand-breaded and fried to a golden brown.
 In fact, there are whole restaurants that only sell chicken fingers.

 Yep, you heard me right.
-The entire menu is made up of chicken fingers, french fries, coleslaw and toast.
+The entire menu is made up of chicken fingers, french fries, coleslaw, and toast.
 That’s it.
 My favorite of these is Guthrie’s.
-Deep fried deliciousness at its best.
-The other awesome thing about Guthrie’s was their delicious dipping sauce.
+Deep-fried deliciousness at its best.
+The other awesome thing about Guthrie’s is their delicious dipping sauce.
 I loved it and could drink it by the gallon if given the chance.

 Then I moved to Canada where chicken fingers are not all that.
 At least not at most places.
 I broke down a few weeks ago and bought frozen Southern Style chicken fingers from Superstore.
 They were actually pretty good which sent my brain back to Guthrie’s.
 And that sauce.
 I had to make my own and soon.